man-group/dtale/README.md

 # install dtale egg (important to use the "--upgrade" every time you install so it will grab the latest version)
 $ pip install --upgrade dtale
 ```
-Now you will have to ability to use D-Tale from the command-line or within a python-enabled terminal (**FYI: Due a dependency on Flasgger, jsonschema is limited to version <3.0.0**)
+Now you will have to ability to use D-Tale from the command-line or within a python-enabled terminal

 ### Command-line
 Base CLI options (run `dtale --help` to see all options available)